- REI Co-opTrail Hut 2 Tent with Footprint$199.00

 - Roof-top tents: Kind of treehouse/tent combo, it lets you stack sleeping and parking in one spot.
 When picking a rooftop tent, make sure it fits on your roof rack.

 - Backpacking tents: Balance weight, capacity, weather and comfort when choosing a backpacking tent to carry into the backcountry.
-These five backpacking tents are some of our favorites.
+These backpacking tents are some of our favorites.

 - Shelters: Covers everything from sun canopies and bug refuges to tarps and minimalist shelters for ultralight backpacking.